 Where an installment is not paid within the prescribed time, only the amount of the unpaid installment becomes due.

 |Penalty||0.50 % / month – up to 5% per year|

 Property Tax Bill Payment Methods

-Taxpayers of the City of Westmount have three payment options available to them.
+Taxpayers of the City of Westmount have four payment options available to them.
 Payments are accepted: